airthreesixty/website-air360/content/en/product/capabilities/data-collection.md

 #title
 Capture 100% of your traffic
 #description
-Our Autotracking technology does not sample any data to make sure all user interactions and behaviors are tracked and all  accurate to make the right decisions.
+Our Auto-Tracking technology does not sample any data to make sure all user interactions and behaviors are tracked and all  accurate to make the right decisions.
 ::
 ::single-description{imagePath="/sunburst.png" themeColor="#3C8BFF"}
 #subtext